Have you ever wanted to touch people’s hearts and inspire them?

-If I gave you the opportunity right now to speak in front of say, 100 people, what would you talk about?
-If you're not sure, if you don't have a talk prepared ready to go, then that opportunity won't become a reality for you.
+Given the opportunity to speak in front of say, 100 people right now, what would you talk about?
+If you're not sure and you don't have a talk prepared ready to go, then that opportunity won't become a reality for you.

-And if you're not sure what to talk about, think about what your message is.
-What would you love people to know about life or a certain topic?
+If you're not sure what to talk about, think about what your message is.
+What would you love people to know about life or a particular topic?
 If it was your last day on earth and you could utter some final words of wisdom, what would they be?
-If that's too big a question, then just start with an aha moment or some cool thing you learned recently.
+If that's too big of a question, then start with an “aha” moment or some cool thing you learned recently.

 Being a motivational speaker starts with a great speech.
-You don't have to have hundreds of hours of content ready to roll of your tongue.
-You just need a 5 minute speech ready to go.
+You don't need to have hundreds of hours of content ready to roll off your tongue.
+You just need a 5-minute speech ready to go.
 Start there.
-Once you have a speech that motivates people, technically you are already a motivational speaker!!
+Once you have a speech that motivates people, technically you are already a motivational speaker.

-Once you deliver that speech, people will start coming up to you saying "when is your next talk?
-Can you please let me know, I will bring my friends next time".
-And it grows from just 1 speech.
+Once you deliver that speech, people will start coming up to you saying "When is your next talk?
+Can you please let me know so I bring my friends next time".
+Your growth as a motivational speaker starts with one speech.